 What happens if there isn’t a Will?

-Known as ‘dying intestate’, a person who dies without a Will may make the probate process slightly more complicated.
+Known as ‘dying intestate’, a person who dies without a Will can complicate the probate process slightly.
 Those who benefit from the estate will be determined by laws commonly known as the Rules of Intestacy and these rules can be harsh when determining the next of kin.

 For example, unmarried couples may find that they do not receive the same rights as married couples.
 Without a Will, probate can become a long process if there are complications with the next of kin, and the family tree may need to be studied.
 The best way to avoid this is to make sure that there is a Will in place, even if you do not feel that you need one.
 First4Lawyers can help make this process as easy as possible for you with our wills and inheritance service.